menil-nxt/React/README.md

 # React Hooks

-- (Normal Java Script Utility Functions -> writen by Facebook -> where thi all hooks -> inside nodemodule-React all of this come.)
+- (Normal Java Script Utility Functions -> writen by Facebook -> where this all hooks -> inside nodemodule-React all of this come.)
 - 1 - useState() - gives you -> superPwerful state variable in react
 - 2 - useEffect() -